rickyota/CSML/README.md

 ---

 ##  Usage of Codes
-Please refer to this section, if you want to run the codes directly.
+Please refer to this section if you want to run the codes directly.

 ### Requirement
 - Python >=3.6